-Want some cut out cookie recipes that are different from those found in modern cookbooks?
-Get out your favorite cookie cutters and get ready to make some fashioned cookies in a variety of fun shapes.
+Looking for old fashioned cut out cookies recipes different from those found on most food blogs?
+Get out your favorite cookie cutters and get ready to make Grandma's deliciously wholesome cookies in a variety of fun shapes!

 Mom's Recipe Scrapbooks (c.
 1920s)